acrodrig/blender/README.md

 Blender
 =======

-A dynamic almost-static Blog Aware page non-generator.
+A dynamic almost-static Blog Aware page non-generator (based on GitHub Pages).

 Drop a suitable blender `index.html` page into a Jekyll structure and get an instant blog with Markdown rendering, code highlighting, latex math and full control.